ES-1085/f2024-ds1-project-postparty-experience/README.md

 ## Summary

+Overview of the data and what we hoped to explore / what we did explore.

+## Analysis

+What plots we used and what we learned from them

+## Methods

+Notes here about the way the data was collected and that it can only be considered "preliminary data".

+## Conclusions

 Many people noted that their partner's help was most critical to them.
 While we recognize how vital a supportive partnership is in the journey of parenting, particularly in the early postpartum period, this survey was focused on postpartum support beyond the parents of the child.